A client comes to you. He asks you to write three ads, a landing page and the About page for his website.

 - A high-priced service (includes everything)

-You can expect that most clients will go with the middle option, so highlight that somehow.
+You can expect that most clients will go with the middle option, so make that one stand out.

 Some advantages to this pricing model?
 It gives your prospective client choices (making it more likely that you’ll seal the deal).